Hermes-25/github_submissions_web_scrapping/README.md

 ### Main Execution

-- Reads the GitHub repository URLs from `github_links.txt`.
+- Reads the GitHub repository URLs from `github_links.csv`.
 - Reads the criteria from `submission_format.csv`.
 - Processes each repository, finds the most recent CSV file, validates it, and counts the number of valid CSV files.
 - Outputs the result and saves valid CSV files.